Parsa-mrz/Customer-Verification-System-for-WooCommerce/README.txt

 == Description ==

-Verify Woo is a WooCommerce plugin designed to add a verification system to your store.
+Customer Verification System for WooCommerce is a WooCommerce plugin designed to add a verification system to your store.
 Whether you're verifying customers, vendors, or orders, this plugin helps bring trust and legitimacy to your WooCommerce experience.

 Perfect for stores that want to ensure buyers are real, reduce fraud, and increase customer confidence.